• Skip to main content

 Placement Success Rate

 Undergraduate placement rates demonstrate the successful transition of graduates into a career (including employment, military service, or volunteer service) or graduate school.
-In 2019 and again in 2021, Baylor revised how the success data were published; thus, a 4-year trend is shown below.
+In 2019 and again in 2021, Baylor revised how the success data were published.
 Since 2021, Baylor has seen a strong increase in the success rate of graduates in finding a placement within 180 days of graduation.

 Program specific placement rate reports are available on the linked Career Center Success Data webpage.